 CCPR is the University’s centre of excellence for research in media, communication and cultural policy.
 The Centre’s dynamic group of internationally-renowned scholars works across diverse topics including media policy, media economics, cultural policy, the cultural industries, and digital and creative economies.

-Current projects include the AHRC-funded Creative Industries Policy and Evidence Centre (PEC), working in collaboration with CREATe, the UK Copyright and Creative Economy Centre, and work on digital adaptation funded by the Norwegian Research Council.
+Current projects include a major new investigation of PSM and the Digital Challenge: Purpose, Value and Funding funded by the ESRC, the AHRC-funded Creative Industries Policy and Evidence Centre (PEC), working in collaboration with CREATe, the UK Copyright and Creative Economy Centre, and work on digital adaptation funded by the Norwegian Research Council.

-CCPR is also active in contributing to the formation of public policy, including current work on the Commission on the Future of Media in Ireland and the Royal Society of Edinburgh’s Post-Covid-19 Futures Commission.
+CCPR recently contributed to the formation of public policy, including current work on the Commission on the Future of Media in Ireland and the Royal Society of Edinburgh’s Post-Covid-19 Futures Commission.